-The following table summarizes the underwriting discounts and commissions we and the selling shareholders will pay to the underwriters.
+The following table summarizes the underwriting discounts and commissions we will pay to the underwriters.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
-The underwriting fee is the difference between the initial price to the public and the amount the underwriters pay to us and the selling shareholders for the shares.
+The underwriting fee is the difference between the initial price to the public and the amount the underwriters pay to us for the shares.